kanakshilledar/debloater-cli/README.txt

-TODO: THE CODE NEEDS SOME OPTIMIZATION!
-OPTIMIZATION WILL BE DONE IN THE NEXT VERSION.
-EXPECTED TO RELEASE BY OCTOBER 2nd WEEK 2021.

 Welcome!!
 Please read this manual before proceeding to the actual program and uninstalling packages.
 As this is a very powerful tool.
 If not handeled very carefully it can delete some important